-O’Mahony, in his private practice, works with high-performance athletes ranging in age from eight and up.
-He said, “Amongst this population, most are healthy individuals trying to push themselves to greatness, while the others are exceptional athletes who have concurrent mental health concerns that are affecting their performance.”
+O’Mahony, in his private practice, states, “My high-performance athletes range in age from eight and up.
+Amongst this population, most are healthy individuals trying to push themselves to greatness, while the others are exceptional athletes who have concurrent mental health concerns that are affecting their performance.”

 Ways to Cope

-- Be well prepared for your event.
+Be well prepared for the event

-Visualize the Route
+Visualize the route

-Before every race, I normally jog for about 5-10 minutes depending on the distance.
+Before every race, I usually jog for about 5-10 minutes, depending on the distance.
 In my warm-up to fight off pre-race jitters, I will run part of the course to get a better feel for it.
-It is also a good idea to do about a 5-minute cool-down followed by some stretching.
+It is also a good idea to do approximately a 5-minute cool-down followed by some stretching.

-Anxiety As A Tool for Success
+Anxiety as a Tool for Success

-I asked Duncan about the relationship between anxiety and athletic performance.
+In addition to the strategies above, I asked Duncan about the relationship between anxiety and athletic performance.

 Have you ever had pre-race anxiety?
 What are some strategies you’ve used to combat it?